BR0kEN-/cikit/docs/project/mysql-import-strategies/README.md

 The value for `from` could be CIKit droplet where the project is hosted.
 Its name can be found in `<PROJECT_DIR>/.cikit/credentials/<MATRIX_DIR>/<DROPLET_DIR>`.
 If you have a similar path, then `from` should contain the name of directories, divided by the dot: `<MATRIX_DIR>.<DROPLET_DIR>` (e.g. `matrix1.cikit01` for the `<PROJECT_DIR>/.cikit/credentials/matrix1/cikit01`).

-Also, you can the host aliases, defined by the [host manager](../../host).
-Run `cikit host/list` on your computer and use one of the available aliases of hosts that command will print.
+Also, you can use host aliases, defined by the [host manager](../../host).
+Run `cikit host/list` *on your computer* and use one of the available aliases of hosts that command will print.
 Refer to the documentation if there are no hosts and you're willing to add some.

 ### Pantheon